Skip to content

 Miss these deadlines, and you risk sitting out the biggest marketing moment in sports.

-December 19, 2025 → Deadline to notify the IOC of any planned multi-territory advertising.
+December 19, 2025 → Notify the IOC of any planned multi-territory advertising.

 January 30 – February 24, 2026 → Games Period (Rule 40 blackout window).
 Strict restrictions on how athletes appear in marketing apply during this time.